A Feast for Crows: Plot summary

 The War of the Five Kings is slowly coming to its end.
-The secessionist kings Robb Stark and Balon Greyjoy have been killed.
+The secessionist kings Robb Stark and Balon Greyjoy are dead.
 One claimant to the throne, Stannis Baratheon, has gone to fight off invading wildling tribes at the northern Wall, where Robb's half-brother Jon Snow has become the 998th Lord Commander of the Night's Watch, the order responsible for guarding the Wall.
 The eight-year-old King Tommen Baratheon now rules in King's Landing under the regency of his mother, Cersei Lannister.
 The warrior woman Brienne of Tarth has been sent by Cersei's brother (and lover) Jaime Lannister on a mission to find Robb's sister Sansa Stark.
-Sansa is hiding in the Vale, protected by her mother's childhood friend Petyr “Littlefinger” Baelish, who has murdered his wife (and her aunt) Lysa Arryn, and named himself Protector of the Vale and guardian of Lysa's son, the eight-year-old Lord Robert Arryn.
+Sansa is hiding in the Vale, protected by her mother's childhood friend Petyr "Littlefinger" Baelish, who has murdered his wife (and her aunt) Lysa Arryn, and named himself Protector of the Vale and guardian of Lysa's son, the eight-year-old Lord Robert Arryn.